Board of Directors

 The Board has adopted committee charters and governance guidelines that, in conjunction with Peninsula’s bylaws, form the governance framework.
 The governance structure is designed to foster principled actions and effective, collaborative decision making.

-Jacqueline Garcia grew up in Los Angeles and is a classically trained Ballet Dancer.
+Jacqueline Garcia grew up in Los Angeles.
 Before moving to the Bay Area, she worked for Estée Lauder and Ralph Lauren in New York.
-In 2010, she co-founded The Luna Park Arts Foundation in San Jose and has been involved in fundraising and Philanthropy for a number of years.
-Most recently she consults for The Human Rights Campaign in DC and is an advocate for the homeless population in Santa Clara County.
-She sits on numerous non-profit boards and is passionate about creating environments that value inclusivity and equity, especially as they pertain to education.
-She and her family live in the South Bay, tending to their orchard and vegetable garden with their three cats, 37 hens, two roosters and a very big dog, named Jasper.
+In 2010, she co-founded The Luna Park Arts Foundation in San Jose and has been involved in fundraising and philanthropy for a number of years.
+Most recently she consults for The Human Rights Campaign in D.C. and is an advocate for the homeless population in Santa Clara County.
+Jacqueline sits on numerous non-profit boards and is passionate about creating environments that value inclusivity and equity, especially as they pertain to education.

 Jinnah Dylan Hosein and his wife, Megana, have been parents at Peninsula school since 2009.
-Now with four children currently attending, ages 13, 11, 7, and 5.
-Born in Kingston, Jamaica to Trinidadian and American parents, he was raised in New York and attended progressive schools in Manhattan and the Bronx.
-He met Megana while they were both studying at Vassar College and they moved from New York to California in 2004 when he began working at Google.
-Since 2014 he had worked at SpaceX as their Vice President of Software Engineering, and recently moved to Aurora Innovations, a self driving car startup in Palo Alto, to spend less time away from home.
+Born in Kingston, Jamaica to Trinidadian and American parents, he was raised in New York.
+The Hoseins moved to California in 2004 when Jinnah began working at Google.
+Since 2014 he had worked at SpaceX as the Vice President of Software Engineering.
+He recently moved to Aurora Innovations, a self driving car startup in Palo Alto.

 David Quinn works as a facilities and operations professional in the biotech industry.
-David has been a Board member for the past eleven years, having served the school community as an involved and active participant and leader on not only the Board, but a number of committees as well, including Finance, Building & Grounds, and Strategic Planning.
-He served on the Executive Committee, as Vice President, Treasurer, and Board Secretary.
-David’s expertise and experience are essential for the Facilities Working Group.
+David is an eleven-year board member, serving the school community as an involved and active participant in a number of committees including Finance, Building & Grounds, and Strategic Planning.
 David’s two children are Peninsula alumni.

-Allison Templeton has two daughters in the upper school and has been an active volunteer in the Peninsula community for the past decade, including as secretary of POP, as a class representative, and as the class representative coordinator.
+Allison Templeton is a member of the Committee on Trustees and the Development Committee, and is an active volunteer in the Peninsula community.
+She served as Secretary of POP, Class Representative, and Class Representative Coordinator.
 Allison has a law degree from American University and has worked in both the private and non-profit sectors, most recently as a partner in a San Francisco litigation firm.
 Allison’s community service reflects her passion for gender equity and leadership opportunities for girls.
-She is a leader in Girl Scouts and supports fundraising for iSing Silicon Valley, a girls choir in Palo Alto.
+She has been a leader in Girl Scouts for ten years and she supports fundraising for iSing Silicon Valley, a girls choir in Palo Alto, and Planned Parenthood Mar Monte.

 Anu Sanghvi and her husband Pulin are proud parents of Sarina and Rohan, both at Peninsula.
 Anu currently serves as a Trustee at Nassau Nursery School, Rohan's preschool in Princeton, NJ, where she previously also served as the Marketing Chair in the Parents Association.
 Professionally, Anu has 20+ years of experience leading product teams to bring new ideas to flight, and creating magical experiences that transform lives.
 In her spare time, Anu can be found writing poetry, Whatsapping with her friends all over the world, and planning her family's next travel adventure.